shareup/signal-utils/README.md

 * Pass the child `Signal`s down to child UI elements to localize re-rendering / updates to the leaves
 * ...

-### Problem 4: computed over memoized array of signals
+### Problem 4: computing over a memoized array of signals

-Sometimes you want to map over the memoized array of signals, and you want those `ReadonlySignal`s to have the same object identity stability over time.
+Sometimes you want to map over the memoized array of signals, and you want those computeds (`ReadonlySignal`s) to have the same object identity stability over time.

 **That’s what `MemoizedComputeds` is for.**